gawainhewitt/trybe/planningTuesday.md

 ## Working mvp hypothesis

 1 user, 1 friend, 1 task, 1 day and a manual tracking, say a glass of water

+Stretch MVP

+More than 1 person in the tribe

+## Revised MVP after meeting with John

+Database -> Python -> React Native

+Plugged in and working